 Our context rich curriculum, which has high expectations for all, is mapped to include full coverage of the National and EYFS curriculum.
 It provides a range of learning experiences for our children, which broaden their understanding of the Local, British and Global Community.
 Our curriculum offer is designed and adapted, in order to challenge, engage and motivate our learners to take responsibility for themselves and others.
-Our ultimate goal is for our children to make progress academically and personally so that they become honest, successful and confident individuals, who make positive contributions to the community and society - both now and in the future.
+Our ultimate goal being that they progress academically and personally so that they become honest, successful and confident individuals, who make positive contributions to the community and society - both now and in the future.
 We have developed our curriculum so that it is designed to support children with retention of subject knowledge and to develop long-term memory skills.
+"The school's curriculum is designed to a consistently high standard and ensures that pupils' learning is thoughtfully mapped from Nursery to Year 6.
+There is a shared ambition for all pupils to be successful in the future.
+The impressive outcomes achieved by pupils mean that they are ready to realise this ambition when they move on to secondary school."